jackchevalley/php-telegram-bot-framework/README.md

 ```

 #### Send and Delete Previous (Clean UI)

-This function sends a new message and deletes the previous one sent by the bot in the same chat (if send using this same function).
+This function sends a new message and deletes the previous one sent by the bot in the same chat (if sent using this same function).

 ```php
 // Sends new message and deletes the previous one smg($chatID, "Updated message", $inline_menu);
 ```

-It can be very useful to keep the chat clean when navigating menus or updating information.
+This can be very useful to keep the chat clean when navigating menus or updating information.
-I suggest to imagine the bot structure like this:
+I suggest imagining the bot structure like this:
-- **Main sections messages**: use `smg()` to always have only one message per section, this will avoid users to click old buttons, going back and forth and potentially creating conflicts.
+- **Main section messages**: Use `smg()` to always have only one message per section.
+This prevents users from clicking old buttons, going back and forth, and potentially creating conflicts.
+For example with input requests.
-- **Subsections messages**: this can use normal `sm()` messages to provide additional information without deleting the main section message.
+- **Subsection messages**: Use normal `sm()` messages to provide additional information without deleting the main section message.

 ### Available Message Functions

-You can find all the functions provided by the framework for sending and managing messages in the public/functions.php file.
+You can find all the functions provided by the framework for sending and managing messages in the `public/functions.php` file.

+We have included many functions to handle many things but probably some of them are not needed for your specific bot, we suggest to clean up the unused functions to keep your code light and easy to maintain.

 ## 💾 Database Usage